-2.1 Role-Mixup Attacks
+3.3 Role-Mixup Attacks

-Some protocols are vulnerable to a role-mixup attack in which an agent's assumptions on another agent's role are wrong.
-Many relevant forms of strong authentication, such as agreement [27], matching conversations [4] or synchronisation [10], require that when Alice finishes her role apparently with Bob, then Alice and Bob not only agree on the exchanged data, but additionally Alice can be sure that Bob was performing in the intended role.
-Protocols vulnerable to role-mixup attacks violate these strong authentication properties.
+Some protocols are vulnerable to a role-mixup attack in which an agent's assumptions about another agent's role are wrong.
+The two agreement properties require that when Alice finishes her role apparently with Bob, then Alice and Bob not only agree on the exchanged data, but additionally Alice can be sure that Bob was performing in the intended role.
+Protocols vulnerable to role-mixup attacks therefore violate agreement.